 Imagine your job is to move people.
 And move millions of them.
 And later become a servant and a leader at the same time taking care of the millions by implementing policies that benefit them.
 This is precisely what a politician’s job description looks like.
 And to excel in all of this, the politician has to become an excellent storyteller.
 Someone who can empathise with the audience, and convince them of the reasons why they should support her mission and vision as a leader.

 Among the candidates who are contesting in the 2020 US Presidential Elections from the Democrats front, if there’s one candidate who understands the power of storytelling like no other, it has to be Marianne Williamson.
 Not an incumbent in the American Political Ecosystem, Marianne established herself in the heart of her supporters as the bestselling American author, spiritual leader and activist.
 She has written 13 books, including four New York Times number one bestsellers in the “Advice, How To, and Miscellaneous” category.
-She founded the much revered Project Angel Food, a volunteer food delivery program that serves home-bound people with HIV/AIDS and other life-threatening illnesses.
+She founded the much revered Project Angel Food, a volunteer food delivery program that serves home-bound people with HIV/AIDS and other life-threatening illnesses that have no income and might perhaps be on something like critical illness insurance or some sort of Social Security.
 She is also the co-founder of the Peace Alliance, a nonprofit education and advocacy organization supporting peace-building projects of International scale.
 As you can see all of this is not possible without being an inspiring storyteller that Marianne is.

 But on 28th January 2019, when she announced her candidature for the US Presidential Campaign, she knew she will have to explore impactful and innovative ways to narrate her stories to connect with the Millennials and Generation Z that represent close to 49% of US population as per Statistica’s 2017 report and that video would play a major part in it.